-Grains, with the exception of white rice, are the food most strongly associated with mortality.
+Grains are the food most strongly associated with mortality.
 I suggest only eating non-gluten grains – if you tolerate them.
-Let’s delve into what grains the research shows are safe to eat and which are not.
+Let’s delve into what grains are safe to eat and which are not.

 Grains are also the only food where manufacturers are allowed to make health claims on the packaging – nonsense like grains lower cholesterol.
 They actually raise cholesterol!
 Beware of manufacturer claims you see on boxes, as none are backed by credible research.
 The thinking goes like this: Grains contain fiber, fiber lowers cholesterol, so the leap is made that Grains = Lower Cholesterol.
 Wrong!
 This is sales logic.
 The toxins in grains cause so many other health problems, including skyrocketing your blood sugar, that they in fact cause high cholesterol.

 In reality, wheat, of all foods, is the most highly correlated with mortality (3).
 Please do not eat Cheerios thinking they are healthy or will lower your cholesterol like they claim on the box!
 I’m ashamed to admit I actually used to buy Cheerios thinking they were a healthy food choice.
 They were, but only compared to all the sugary poison next to them in the cereal aisle.
 Additionally, don’t eat oatmeal thinking that it will be a miracle cure for your cholesterol.
 Not going to happen.

 If you’re going to eat grains, some choices are better than others.
 The graph below indicates what the research shows are grains that promote disease, grains that are okay to eat every once in a while (if you dare) and grains that are perfectly safe to chow with abandon.